lyneca/cull/README.md

 # cull

-Go through your packages, and decide if you _really_ need them.
+Because do you _really_ need three IRC clients?

 ## Usage